Rhyzan/RhyzCorp-Distribution/README.md

 ## Issues
 - ER Bridge Conduit: bridge sprite disappears once the input block is not on screen
 - ER Bridge: theres a bit of delay
+- No sprites!
+If you would like to volunteer as tribute regardless of your expertise in spriting, ping me @Rhyzzz#0422 on Discord.
+Thank you!

 ## To-do